Analysis of Fatigue-Induced Compensatory Movements in Bicep Curls: Gaining Insights for the Deployment of Wearable Sensors: Discussion

 \subsection{Limitation}

-This study has focused on muscles and joints of the upper limb directly relating to bicep curls.
+This study has focused on muscles and joints of the upper limb directly relating to Bicep Curls.
+Future work that directly expands from this study includes utilizing different sensors to develop a wearable sensor to identify the patient's state.
+Relevant sensors include inertial measurement units, cameras, sEMG sensors, mechanomyography (MMG) sensors, and bending sensors \cite{guo2021human}.
+During the investigation, we instructed the subjects to stand still and limit the movement to the upper limb, trying to isolate the contribution of other muscles.
 However, other muscles, such as core trunk muscles, may also contribute to the compensatory movements in bicep curls.
-During the investigation, we instructed the subjects to stand still and limit the movement to the upper limb, trying to isolate the contribution of other muscles.
-However, it might be worth further investigating the role of those muscles in the compensation of bicep curls.
+It might be worth further investigating the role of those muscles in the compensation of bicep curls.
+Furthermore, future research can utilize biomechanical modeling software such as OpenSim and Anybody to explore the muscle contributions of Bicep Curl exercise under different conditions such as speed, grip, and weight.
+In addition, the EMG sensor is highly sensitive; its placement on the muscle is exceptionally crucial.
+Considering our suggestion for wearable sensor development, which includes examining the UT muscle using an sEMG sensor, the patients might likely misplace it due to not being professionally trained, and this study did not consider the effect of sensor misplacement on the result.
+Future studies can design wearable sensors to reduce or investigate the effects of misplacement.